Metempsychosis -- full rpg ruleset -- work in progress

 Gravity (INT)

-Cause penalty to STR and AGI checks, 5-25%/Charged attack can cause paralysis for 1-5 turns against STR or AGI check, whichever is lower.
+Cause penalty to STR and AGI checks, 5-25%/Charged attack can additionally cause paralysis for 1 turn against STR or AGI check, whichever is lower.

 Sun (PER)